MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/connectors-creating.md

 ## Test your Connector

 To test your Connector, upload it to a team with any other app.
-You can create a .zip package using the manifest file from the two icon files and Connectors Developer Dashboard, modified as directed in the preceding section.
+You can create a .zip package using the manifest file from the two icon files and Connectors Developer Dashboard, modified as directed in [Include the Connector in your Manifest](#include-the-connector-in-your-manifest).

 After you upload the app, open the Connectors list from any channel.
 Scroll to the bottom to see your app in the **Uploaded** section.

 ![Screenshot of uploaded section in Connector dialog box](~/assets/images/connectors/connector_dialog_uploaded.png)

-You can launch the configuration experience.
 > [!NOTE]
 > The flow occurs entirely within Microsoft Teams as a hosted experience.

-To verify that an `HttpPOST` action is working correctly, [send messages to your connector](~/webhooks-and-connectors/how-to/connectors-using.md).
+To verify that `HttpPOST` action is working correctly, [send messages to your connector](~/webhooks-and-connectors/how-to/connectors-using.md).

-## Publish Connectors for your organization
+## Publish Connectors for the organization

 If you do not want to publish your Connector app to the public AppSource or Store, but want it to be available only to the users in your organization, you can upload your custom Connector app to your [organization's App Catalog](~/concepts/deploy-and-publish/apps-publish.md).
 This way, your Connector app is available only to that organization.